madhuakula/kubernetes-goat/guide/src/scenarios/scenario-9.md

 ![Scenario 9 deploy chart](images/sc-9-6.png)

-> This scenario varies how the tiller deployment has been performed, sometimes admins deploy tiller to specific namespace with specific privilege.
-Also from Helm version 3 there is no tiller service to mitigate such vulnerabilities
+> This scenario varies how the tiller deployment has been performed, sometimes admins deploy tiller to a specific namespace with specific privilege.
+Also from Helm version 3, there is no tiller service to mitigate such vulnerabilities

 ## Miscellaneous